ByWater Institute

 Thriving ByWater

-Solving our planet's climate and water problems is no small task.
-From rising sea levels to dead zones and coastal land loss, we face enormous challenges that require a new approach – one that is collaborative and embraces innovation.
+Climate adaptation is no small task.
+From rising sea levels and coastal land loss to gulf hypoxia and natural disasters, we face enormous challenges that require a new approach – one that is collaborative and embraces innovation.

 That’s why the ByWater Institute is bringing together a diverse group of stakeholders, from community organizers and local governments to academic researchers and industry experts.
-Working together, we're creating convergence research that is rooted in community engagement to tackle the challenges of climate change and water head-on.
+Working together, we're creating convergence research that is rooted in community engagement to tackle the challenges of adapting to climate change head-on.

 Our work starts in New Orleans, but we're committed to making an impact around the world.
 From the Mississippi to the Mekong, we're building a network of partners to develop solutions that prioritize equitable access to environmentally safe spaces, connecting communities with the resources they need to thrive in the face of adversity.